ajfrantz/blog/content/post/2019-10-08-zygote-rust-experiment.md

 A second motivating factor is that most of the software I've developed professionally has been in C++.
-That language is powerful and continues to evolved, and with sufficient experience it's obviously possible to make it do impressive and useful things.
+That language is powerful and continues to evolve, and with sufficient experience it's obviously possible to make it do impressive and useful things.
 That said, I've recently become somewhat enamored with [Rust](https://www.rust-lang.org).
 It contains many _even more_ modern niceties, and promises to contain many fewer footguns.